 The St Albans Place project was in an extremely constrained location between the A64 and nearby businesses, requiring close working with local businesses and residences to ensure that disruption was minimal.
-The constrained site and the building’s height has also impacted how the site operates, with careful positioning of the crane and additional goods hoists to accommodate the programme and save space.
+The constrained site and the building’s height also impacted how the site operated, with careful positioning of the crane and additional goods hoists to accommodate the programme and save space.

 The one-way road network around the site meant that it was vital to minimise disruption to the road; all contractor parking was located in local car parks surrounding the site, and road closures were limited to the dates of the installation and removal of the crane.